muhhx/muhhx/README.md

 Learning <strng>GSAP and Three.js</strong> for better animations and UX.

-As a fun fact, I've played semi-professional soccer, traveling and competing in national tournaments here in Brazil.
+As a fun fact, I was a semi-professional soccer player, traveling and competing in national tournaments here in Brazil.